 Most people find that listening to music reduces their anxiety during dental treatment 1.
 You can bring your own music (on your phone or MP3 player) and headphones along.
 Many people do, and your dentist will be well used to it!

 Some people feel that music used for distraction during dental appointments should be relaxing, but not everyone agrees.
 You may like to be distracted by Heavy Metal for example!
 Choose whatever you think will work best for you.

 Listening to music that has been specifically composed for relaxation can, of course, be helpful – for example during an injection.
 You can search for free apps in the App Store or on Google Play.

 Are there any problems with using headphones as a distraction technique?

-Using an mp3 player is an isolating experience.
+Using headphones can potentially be an isolating experience.
 You are in your own world where your imagination can run wild and you can’t hear any of your dentist’s soothing words.
-For this reason, you may prefer it if the radio is playing in the background, or if your dentist hooks up your iPod to a speaker system and plays your music.
-This way, everyone in the room can participate in it and you will feel less isolated!
+So you may prefer it if the radio is playing in the background.
+Or your dentist may be able to hook up your phone to a speaker system and play your music.
+Some dentists also offer you a choice of music on their own MP3 player.
+That way, everyone in the room can participate in it.